malfunkt/arpfox/README.md

 > address> pair, then the new hardware address supersedes the old
 > one.
 Related Issues gives some motivation for this.

-The opcode they're talking about is what tells if the packet is a request or a reply, nothing verifies that a reply is associated with a request nor that a request was made in the first place.
+The opcode they're talking about is what tells the receiver if the packet is a request or a reply, except that nothing verifies that a reply is associated with a request nor that a request was made in the first place.

-It only takes an unsolicited ARP packet of type reply to make a device change it's ARP table, this includes adding new addreses and replacing old ones.
+It only takes an unsolicited ARP packet of type reply to make a machine change that entry into its internal ARP table, this includes adding new addreses and replacing old ones.

 ## How can I protect against this?